 - Airbnb (www.airbnb.com) is also available in case you are looking for a customized offer.

 These prominent websites along with other websites connect you to the local real estate agents in Hilton Head Island.
 You can rent 1-bedroom and 1-bath starting with a price range of $650 (approx. €558, £510, $869 CAD, $924 AUD).

 Hilton Head Island has two main RV parks for you to park your motorhome.

 - Hilton Head Island Motor Coach Resort: This resort offers a long list of amenities and recreational activities for you to enjoy during your stay at the resort.
 Rates begin from $90 (approx. €77, £70, $120 CAD, $128 AUD) per night.
 Check out more details via the following link: https://hhimotorcoachresort.com/

 - Hilton Head Harbor: Known as a slice of paradise, this top-notch RV resort offers an amazing experience with excellent amenities, activities, and a lot more.
 Rates begin from $79 (approx. €67, £62, $105 CAD, $112 AUD) per night.
 For bookings and further information regarding the resort visit https://www.hiltonheadharbor.com/

 Hilton Head Island itself doesn't have campsites for winter camping but other decent options within a one-hour drive of Hilton Head Island include:

 - Skidaway Island State Park: Located near Savannah, Georgia a one-hour drive from Hilton Head Island, this park offers a wide range of facilities for tent camping.

-- Hunting Island State Park: 51.3 meter (168 feet) from Hilton Head Island, this campground will provide you with a wonderful camping experience with the best views and services.
+- Hunting Island State Park: 51.3 Miles (83 km) from Hilton Head Island, this campground will provide you with a wonderful camping experience with the best views and services.